 Algerian Ivy Information

-Algerian ivy (Hedera algeriensis or Hedera canariensis) is also commonly called Canary Island ivy, Canary ivy or Madeira ivy.
+Algerian ivy (Hedera algeriensis or Hedera canariensis) is also commonly called Canary Island ivy, Canary ivy, or Madeira ivy.
 It is an evergreen vine native to western regions and islands of Africa.
-Algerian ivy is hardy in zones 7-11.
-It will grow in full sun but it may be stunted and will need frequent watering in full sun.
+Algerian ivy is hardy in zones 7 through 11.
+It will grow in full sun, but it may be stunted and will need frequent watering in full sun.
 It prefers to grow in part to full shade.
 There are several variegated varieties of Algerian ivy, such as ‘Gloire de Marengo’ and ‘Canary Cream.’
 However, when planted in deep shade, the variegated varieties may revert to all green.

 When grown in the right conditions, Algerian ivy vines can quickly reach 40 foot (12 m.) long.
 They climb up walls or spread over ground by aerial roots.
-Algerian ivy is not picky about soil type and will grow in clay, sandy, loam or chalky, acidic soil.
+Algerian ivy is not picky about soil type and will grow in clay, sandy, loam, or chalky and acidic soil.
 It does prefer a sheltered location, though, from drying winds.

 How to Care for Algerian Ivy in the Garden

 Algerian ivy plants can be trimmed back in spring to control their growth.
 As groundcovers, you may need to train the vines to grow in the proper direction to fill in the desired area.